romsson/dragit/README.md

 #### Code Organization

-One of the library design goal to be included quasi-seamlessly in a current data visualization, i.e. without much change.
+One of the library design goal to be included quasi-seamlessly in a current data visualization, i.e. without too many changes.
 To use it, insert the following snippets in the header of your code, right after **D3**:

 ```html
 <script src="http://d3js.org/d3.v3.min.js" charset="utf-8"></script>